Chooyoungjun/mge51101-20196018/README.md

 •  Data preparation and plan

-first- extract 10 Face by using MTCNN from each video and consider exception case (ex) 2face detection and face not found by MTCNN
+First - extract 10 Face by using MTCNN from each video and consider exception case (ex) 2face detection and face not found by MTCNN

 (whole image)